-- 4.7 Declaring interests is the biggest change, as the LGA code clearly outlines more instances in which a member would need to leave the room, than the current SNC Code. - 4.8 The model code gives more prescribed situations where interests need to be declared which automatically prohibit a member from remaining in the room and taking part in discussion.
-However, this is often a grey area that members need to consider for themselves in relation to the Nolan principles and public perception, so this should be more helpful to members and ensure that members do not inadvertently breach the Code of Conduct. - 4.9 The situations outlined in the LGA Model Code that prohibit a member from taking part and voting all represent circumstances that currently would require members not to take part in discussions or voting; therefore these should not be viewed as additional restrictions.
-The LGA Code simply outlines them in detail, whereas the current SNC Code requires more interpretation of what is required under the legislation. - 4.10 In addition, the further guidance provided in the Model LGA Code on matters that should be declared, but which members can remain in the room is welcomed.
-As above, this will be helpful to all members and provides further clarity on the application of the Nolan Principles. - 4.11 There is also an additional requirement regarding declaring interests on a matter to be considered by a Cabinet member in exercise of their executive function (paragraphs 5 and 10 of appendix B of the model code). - 4.12 Key points of note in the Model LGA Code in terms of registering interests and declaring interests are as follows:
+- 4.5 Declaring interests is the biggest change, as there is not a great deal of detail about declaring interests in the current code. - 4.6 The model code gives more prescribed situations where interests need to be declared which automatically prohibit a member from remaining in the room and taking part in discussion.
+However, this is often a grey area that members need to consider for themselves in relation to the Nolan principles and public perception, so this should be more helpful to members and ensure that members do not inadvertently breach the Code of Conduct.

+- 4.7 The situations outlined in the LGA Model Code that prohibit a member from taking part and voting all represent circumstances that currently would require members not to take part in discussions or voting; therefore these should not be viewed as additional restrictions.
+The LGA Code simply outlines them in detail, whereas the current BDC Code requires more interpretation of what is required under the legislation. - 4.8 In addition, the further guidance provided in the Model LGA Code on matters that should be declared, but which members can remain in the room is welcomed.
+As above, this will be helpful to all members and provides further clarity on the application of the Nolan Principles. - 4.9 There is also an additional requirement regarding declaring interests on a matter to be considered by a Cabinet member in exercise of their executive function (paragraphs 5 and 10 of Appendix B of the model code). - 4.10 Key points of note in the Model LGA Code in terms of registering interests and declaring interests are as follows: